salvaguerrero/nl_pwl_optimization/README.md

 **Performance comparasion**
-The results presented in [1] showed that the Classic formulation and the Zig-Zag Integer approach with the J1 triangulation gave the best performance.
+The results presented in [1] showed that the Textbook formulation and the Zig-Zag Integer approach with the J1 triangulation gave the best performance.
 Nevertheless, the performance is highly dependent on the underlying linearised function, so practitioners are advised to analyse different methods and triangulations.

 An explanation of the implemented methods and a detailed performance analysis are presented in the following paper: